José Luis Perlaza

-José Luis Perlaza Napa (born October 6, 1981) is an Ecuadoran former footballer who played as a centre back for C.D.
-Olmedo.
+José Luis Perlaza Napa (born October 6, 1981) is an Ecuadoran former footballer who played as a centre back.
 He was named in the Ecuador national team for the 2006 FIFA World Cup.

 Club career

 Perlaza started his career at Sport Estudiantes when he was only 15.
 After Cinco de Agosto bought him, he was loaned out to Calvi F.C., Audaz Octubrino, and Olmedo.

 Perlaza had a successful season with Olmedo.
 He managed to make a good first impression and they bought him for the next season.
 In Olmedo, Perlaza has played many important games in Copa Libertadores and the Ecuadorian Serie A. He soon became Olmedo's first choice center back due to his tremendous size and skill.
 Perlaza played 203 games and scored 2 goals total for Olmedo before being transferred out.

 In April 2009, Perlaza went on trial for MLS club Toronto FC.

 In May 2009, Perlaza joined Ecuadorian team, Barcelona.